costezki/awesome-semantic-tools/README.md

 - [Tripliser](https://daverog.github.io/tripliser/) - convert XML to RDF
 - (XSPARQL)(http://xsparql.sourceforge.net/install.html) - XSPARQL is a query language combining XQuery and SPARQL for transformations between RDF and XML.
 - [Wings](https://github.com/KnowledgeCaptureAndDiscovery/wings) - A workflow sytstem
+- [rdf2gremlin](https://github.com/costezki/rdf2gremlin) - It has never been easier to transform your RDF data into a property graph based on TinkerPop-Gremlin.

 # Documentation frameworks
 - [Wydoco](https://github.com/dgarijo/Widoco) - Wizard for documenting ontologies.
 WIDOCO is a step by step generator of HTML templates with the documentation of your ontology.